NexPlayer/Android-SDK/advanced.md

 ### NexSystemInfo Class Reference

-This class provides NexPlayer™ with information about the system and device.
+This class provides NexPlayer with information about the system and device.

 **Static Public Attributes**